-She has taught writing at Bowdoin College, the Rutgers University summer program and at workshops such as the Out of Binders conference in New York.
+She has taught writing at Bowdoin College, Rutgers University, and the Out of Binders conference in New York.
 She is currently a JSK journalism fellow at Stanford University.

 Born in Panama and raised in Brooklyn, she writes often about her Afro-Latina heritage.
 Veronica’s personal book projects reflect her curiosity, her passion for travel, and her love of children and children’s literature.
 Her non-fiction books include Kickboxing Geishas: How Japanese Women Are Changing Their Nation and The Joy of Doing Things Badly: A Girl’s Guide to Love, Life and Foolish Bravery.

 She’s been a top editor at The New York Times Magazine, Newsweek, Glamour and Good Housekeeping, among other magazines.
 As a director of brand development at Hearst, she was part of the executive team that led the relaunch of Good Housekeeping and Goodhousekeeping.com.
 She then took her entrepreneurial brand of journalism to Conde Nast, where she developed and launched Glam Latina.
 A year later, she developed and launched Women’s Day Latina at Hearst.

 Veronica has also written more than a dozen books for children, most recently the critically acclaimed Celia Cruz, Queen of Salsa and the body confidence young adult novel Plus.
 In May 2017, she published The Go-Between, a young adult novel about teens, race, culture and class in Los Angeles.
 In 2014, Veronica Chambers and her husband, Jason, launched the Loud Emily scholarship, which provides full tuition for two girls to the Willie Mae Rock Camp for Girls in New York.
 A graduate of Bard College at Simon’s Rock, Veronica and her husband have endowed three scholarships at the college in the fields of music and literature.